Managing the Usual Suspects – tackling presenteeism

 Learning to deal with the usual suspects will go a long way to solving any absence problem and here’s a starting point to getting it right.

 Two of our Usual Suspects, Butch Presentee and Sleeps-with-Smartphone, share the same problem: inability to draw a line between work and sickness, now commonly known as presenteeism.
-There is an unhealthy trend that suggests more and more employees feel the obligation to work whilst ill, whether by turning up at work unwell or continuing to work from home.
+There is an unhealthy trend that suggests more and more employees feel the obligation to work whilst ill.
+Whether by turning up at work unwell or continuing to work from home.
 The ill employees in the workplace are unproductive, they lower the morale and spread germs.
-Working from home whilst ill prolongs the illness because you’re not properly resting and it adds to an uncertainty among colleagues who don’t know if they should be stepping in to help with the workload or not.
+Working from home whilst ill prolongs the illness because you’re not properly resting.
+It can also add to uncertainty among colleagues who don’t know if they should be stepping in to help with the workload or not.

 Cost of presenteeism